melanieloveslinux/blahajSkriptMC/README.md

 # Hello World
 Currently adds cute Blåhaj.
-Blåhaj has a small chance of spawning where sheep normally would & can also be sheared for their fur which, will have functionality later.
+Blåhaj has a small chance of spawning where sheep normally would & can also be sheared for their fur which, has limited use as of now.

 If you wish to spawn Blåhaj yourself, execute `/getBlahajEgg`.